kepidet/starbucks-offer-success/README.md

 For Udacity Capstone project, I chosed the Starbucks challenges to create machine learning model.
 The data set contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.

-Questions to be answered:
-- Which age groups complete the offer?
-- How well can we predict the success of offers?
+My goal for this project is to answer what is the proportion of successful offers in the age groups, and what would be our advertisement and offer strategy for the future based on this past transaction data.

-After data cleaning, I will use a few machine learning model to predict the offer success.
+After data cleaning, I will use a few machine learning model to predict the offer strategy.

 ## Dataset<a name="dataset"></a>